Craigy-/Unifrontend/README.md

-# HTML Templates
+# Unifrontend

-CSS3 Adaptive Framework and Sample HTML5 Templates.
+Responsive CSS Framework and Sample HTML Templates.

-Yeah, it's yet another but a little strange CSS framework with HTML boilerplate for comfortable web development.
+Yeah, it's yet another but a little strange CSS *less*-based framework with HTML boilerplate for comfortable web development.
 It supports *the latest 5 versions of all browsers* and many devices, including smartphones and tablets.
-This is not to say that HTML Templates cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.
+This is not to say that Unifrontend kit cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.

 ## Sample HTML Templates